 |300y Head Target Test|

-You can see that while the time score improved, it was not enough to overcome the larger group that opened up to nearly 5″.
+You can see that while the time score improved, it was not enough to overcome the larger group that opened up to nearly 5″ and the overall score dropped.
 It is nice to see that all three rounds were in the head, but we were still worried a bit about the reliability of consistent 600 yard hits on man sized targets.
 To get that data, we simply just needed to go out and shoot at 600 yards to see how it did.

 It is the middle of winter here in Montana, and that means snow.
 If you are not okay shooting and operating in frozen temps, then you shouldn’t be a sniper in Montana.
 We headed out to one of our favorite “proving grounds” for training and shooting to conduct our longer range shooting tests, a ranch owned by a friend of Sniper Central.
 The temps were in the upper 20’s (F) and there was about twelve inches of snow on the ground, about two of those from the night before.
 We setup our steel target and then headed out into the field with the 6-4-6 SWS, ammo, and our Kilo 2400 LRF to get accurate ranges to the target.
 We had the DOPE from our 300 yard headshot test, but we did not want to just jump all the way to 600 yards on a day that had a decent amount of wind.
 So we first went to 500 yards and got setup.
 The wind was blowing to our 5 O’clock at about 7-10 mph, so we dialed in 2 MOA of left and 10 MOA up from our 100 yard zero and proceeded to engage our target.
 The sweet sound of steel ringing is music to our ears!
 The first shot was a hit and so we fired two more, each responding with the sounds of a hit.